I am a sucker for simplicity.

 - The foam handle can disintegrate after frequent use

 The Brooklyn Shorty

 Oh yeah, I love this kind of design!
-It gets everything right about batons because it’s a simple, short, and beefy and packs a mighty wallop.
-It’s definitely difficult to conceal, but if you’ve got reason to carry it around it’ll do the job.
+It gets everything right about batons because it’s simple, short, and beefy and packs a mighty wallop.
+It’s difficult to conceal, but if you’ve got a reason to carry it around, it’ll do the job.

 Sold as a miniature baseball bat for kids to learn how to swing, it’s not-so-secretly designed as a personal self-defense tool.

 Many users report its brute effectiveness at defending themselves from thugs, and more than a few cross-country truckers carry it as their whomping weapon of choice.

 My cousin, the police officer, had to regularly make many calls to a local bar to take in rowdy drinkers, and the bartender was known for cracking wrists and ribs with his Brooklyn Shorty when they became too aggressive.

 He gives this self-defense baton two busted thumbs up.

 - Easy to handle for wielders who aren’t the size of Hercules

 - Small altogether and with a relatively skinny grip